djwilkins/udacity-nano-intermediate-js-project-1/README.md

 This project does the following:

 * Takes user input (name, height, weight, diet)
-* Ingests Dinosaur species data
+* Ingests Dinosaur species data (json)
 * Compares the Human/user input and Dinosaur data
-* Outputs a grid of tiles
+* Creates and renders a grid of tiles
-* And some comparison highlight statements
+* Creates and renders comparison highlight statements

 ---